lithnet/access-manager-docs/help-and-support/app-pages/jit-access-page.md

 ## JIT mode

-Based on the capabilities of your Active Directory domain, Access Manager can enable JIT support through two different mechanisms. _Time-based membership_ and _dynamic groups_.
+Based on the capabilities of your Active Directory domain, Access Manager can enable JIT support through two different mechanisms. _Active Directory time-based membership_ and the _AMS scheduler-managed membership_.

-### Time-based membership
+### Active Directory time-based membership

 _Time-based membership_ is the superior option, as it leverages the _Privileged Access Management (PAM)_ feature in Active Directory.
 This allows AMS to add the user to the JIT group, with a time limit on that membership.
 Once that limit expires, the membership is automatically removed by AD itself.

 The key feature of this mode, is that the Kerberos ticket the user obtains will only last as long as the group membership.
 Combined with membership in the `Protected Users` group, you can be assured that the user's access will expire precisely when then group membership expires.
 However, time-based membership requires enabling the AD _Privileged Access Management_ feature, which is only supported on Windows Server 2016 and later forest functional levels.

-### Dynamic groups
+### AMS scheduler-managed membership

-_Dynamic groups_ are supported in all Windows Server 2003 and later domains, and leverage an AD feature called _dynamic objects_.
-A temporary group is created in AD and this group has a set, limited lifetime.
-The user is added to this dynamic group, and the dynamic group is added to the 'real' JIT group.
-When the dynamic group expires, it is deleted from AD and therefore, is removed from the JIT group.
+_AMS scheduler-managed membership_ is supported in all Windows Server 2003 and later domains.
+AMS will add the user to the group, and created a scheduled job internally to remove the user at the time the membership expires.
 Unlike the _time-based membership_ option, the group expiry is not linked to the lifetime of the Kerberos ticket, so users may not lose access immediately.

 This list shows each domain and forest known to the AMS server, and the type of JIT it supports based on the forest functional level.